 For a full list, check out The best beaches on the Big Island of Hawaii.

 If you want to do more snorkeling, you can check out Two-Step.

-The historical City of Refuge is just next door to Two-Step, and it’s also a must-see.
+The historical City of Refuge is just next door to Two-Step.
+Similarly, it’s a must-see!